 So you can see that each model get’s a bit cheaper per square inch.
 The larger model does use a bit more charcoal, so if you’re not cooking for a large group regularly the 18″ or even the 14″ should be a safe choice.

-The only real issue you’re likely to encounter are some minor air leaks.
-The aluminium door could be a bit better insulated.
-On my model I do get some smoke coming through the door, but it doesn’t seem to effect performance.
+The only real issue you’re likely to encounter is some minor air leaks.
+The aluminum door could be a bit better insulated.
+On my model, I do get some smoke coming through the door, but it doesn’t seem to affect performance.

 There is also an easy mod you can to do to the door using a gasket kit that cuts the leakage way down.